Behaviour

 If someone needs help with their behaviour they get it – not everyone learns in the same way.

-I know what to do if there was any bullying in school and I know it would be sorted out by Miss Sumner and Mrs Webberely-Holmes straight away.
+I know what to do if there was any bullying in school and I know it would be sorted out by Mrs Watson and Mrs Webberely-Holmes straight away.
 We learn about how to stand up to bullying.

 If someone says something bad about another person’s religion or something like that it’s a red letter.
 This is not accepted at school.